Showing posts with label money. Show all posts

 An ordinary person's opinion about cryptocurrencies

 I am not very familiar with these currencies.
 I have an overview of the net and the gossip around it.
-The advantages of cryptocurrencies.
-The only thing I understood well is that they use blockchain technology, which brings innovation to many other things on the web.
-I didn't understand how it's not known who created it.
+I understand the advantages of cryptocurrencies.
+Cryptocurrencies use blockchain technology, which brings innovation to many other areas of the web.
+I was perplexed by the fact that its creator remains unknown.
 In the world of big data, it remains a secret.
-The other thing that is important is that the transactions themselves are still controlled by validators.
-Looking at the big picture, it looks like parliamentary government.
-Knowing the consequences of the mistakes of parliamentarism, what does it matter after that?
-Who will be responsible in the event of a potential collapse?
+Importantly, validators still control the transactions themselves.
+Looking at the big picture, the system resembles a parliamentary government.
+Understanding the implications of the errors in parliamentarism, how significant is it beyond that point?
+Who will be responsible for a potential collapse?
 The cons of cryptocurrencies.
-That is, there is no control body.
+This means that there is no centralized authority.
 Each country has one currency.
 But anyone good with a computer can make cryptocurrency.
 As far as I know, there are already over 5000 species.
 I won't be surprised if they become over a hundred thousand cryptocurrencies.
-Anyone who thinks any subsequent cryptocurrency will be able to hold their own is saying.
-Let me buy; I have a chance to get rich quick.
+Anyone who believes that any subsequent cryptocurrency will be able to hold its own is expressing doubt.
+Let me invest; I have the potential to become wealthy quickly.
 He is quick to invest.
 What is he investing in...?
 I have no idea.
-Fintech-type money transfer app with a variable value.
+A fintech-type money transfer app with a variable value could be the solution.
 But ask yourself the question.
 As long as there are heads of government and very powerful banks, will they leave the people alone to do whatever they want?
-Over time, whichever bank has a lot of clientele will also tune in and make its own cryptocurrency and charge for transactions.
+Over time, a bank with a large clientele base will likely develop its own cryptocurrency and impose transaction fees.
 I think the biggest problem is saving your password or really knowing it.

 If you forget it, what do you do?
 I have no idea what happens when the owner of these cryptocurrencies dies.
 You go to a normal bank with your passport or a certificate for the heirs and you have the option of getting your money back.
-Yes, if you want to buy something illegal, that's great.
+However, buying something illegal is not advisable.
 To pass tax-free is great.
-But if we don't pay taxes, even if we have all the cryptocurrencies, who will take care of the infrastructure and order.
+But who will maintain order and infrastructure if we don't pay taxes, even with all the crypto?
 For example, let's say a big company like Amazon makes a cryptocurrency and says it only accepts payment in that currency.
-You walk into Walmart and it only accepts its currency.
-You go to McDonald's and she wants you to pay with their currency.
+You walk into Walmart, and it only accepts its currency.
+You go to McDonald's, and she wants you to pay with their currency.
 What does the average citizen do?
 Must have a smartphone.
-Please do not confuse the password every time to make a transaction from one currency to another.
-Yes, a big deal as it only pays for transactions.
-Without any intention, you go on a trip to a country in a hotel where he has already paid.
-But there is no cigarette shop there.
+Please ensure you remember the password each time you make a transaction between currencies.
+Indeed, this is a significant issue, given that the password is solely used for transaction purposes.
+Without any intention, you travel to a country and stay in a hotel where the payment has already been made.
+However, there is no cigarette shop nearby.
 He goes to the nearby village, but unfortunately, he has no range, and what he does...
 I think that the disadvantages are much more than the advantages of cryptocurrencies.
 Yes, if they are digital currencies of continents (Latin America, North America, Europe, and Asia) + one as a pillar of the others.
-For example, only up to five maximum, with control from all nations.
-And if it is dug in only in one place untouchable for people to whom the whole world is to blame and think how to harm, then maybe there is a future.
+For instance, the number of digital currencies could be limited to a maximum of five, subject to the control of all nations.
+If it is dug in one place, untouchable for those who blame the world and think of ways to harm, then maybe there is a future.
 It's one thing to watch a fantasy movie; it's another to live a fantasy life.
 A third of the world still doesn't even have clean water to drink.
 But this wandering of many cryptocurrencies will someday lead to the proper digital currencies.
-I don't want to predict, but it will be the big, financially and digitally advanced protected states.
+I would rather not predict, but it will be the big, financially and digitally advanced protected states.
 I can't help but add the cost of mining energy.
 Where we must protect nature.

 Author Sezgin Ismailov